SukbeomH/GH-FrontPageUpdater/README.md

 ### Installing

 1. `git clone` the repository
-2. Run `npm ci` to install the dependencies
+2. Run `npm install` to install the dependencies
 3. test or develop the script with `npm start`

 ### Usage